Baltasar, narrative short, 2021 (image by Daniel Vergara)

 The film screened at festivals around the world and in 2022 the Australian Directors’ Guild awarded her Best Director (short film).

-Among her current projects, Brietta is set to write and direct the feature film Uplift Kabul about the final days of the Afghanistan war.
-The film is being produced by Causeway Films and is supported in development by Screen Australia and Screen NSW.
+Among her current scripted projects, Brietta is set to direct the feature narrative Uplift Kabul based on the true story of an Afghan athlete escaping Afghanistan before the country falls under Taliban rule.
+The film is written by Brietta and will be produced by the acclaimed Causeway Films, supported in development by Screen Australia and Screen NSW.

-Brietta’s work spans documentary and fiction, grounded in rigorous research and social realism.
-For the past decade, she has been a roving director and producer for the Australian Broadcasting Corporation, creating documentaries on diverse subjects; from climate change in Antarctica to the Mediterranean refugee crisis, Romani communities and Saudi social taboos.
+For over a decade, Brietta was a roving director and producer for the Australian Broadcasting Corporation, creating documentaries on diverse subjects; from climate change in Antarctica to the Mediterranean refugee crisis, Romani communities and Saudi social taboos.

 Brietta was based in Spain for three years, freelancing as a journalist for ABC News, BBC News, Al Jazeera English, Atlantic media and Slate magazine.
 She produced TV reports and wrote features about some of the biggest issues and events in Europe, from terrorist attacks in France and Spain to Catalonia’s separatist movement.
 She also covered unique social, political and cultural stories in Morocco, Gibraltar, Côte d’Ivoire, Greece, Hungary, Romania and Estonia.